Dennis Cooley

-Dennis Cooley (born August 27, 1944) is a Canadian author of poetry and criticism, a retired university professor, and a vital figure in the evolution of the prairie long poem.
+Dennis Cooley (born 1944) is a Canadian writer of poetry and criticism, a retired university professor, and a vital figure in the evolution of the prairie long poem.
 He was raised on a farm near the small city of Estevan, Saskatchewan in Canada, and currently resides in Winnipeg, Manitoba.

-He is married to Diane, and is the father of two daughters, Megan and Dana.

-Dennis's self-proclaimed influences in writing are William Carlos Williams, H.D., Robert Duncan, Charles Olson, E.E.
+Cooley's self-proclaimed influences in writing are William Carlos Williams, H.D., Robert Duncan, Charles Olson, E.E.
 Cummings, Eli Mandel, Andrew Suknaski, Daphne Marlatt, bpNichol, Michael Ondaatje, and Robert Kroetsch.

 Early life

-As a student, Dennis held a variety of different labouring jobs during the summers.
+As a student, Cooley held a variety of different labouring jobs during the summers.

-First attending secondary schooling at the University of Saskatchewan, Dennis obtained with added Distinction his Bachelor of Education Degree in 1966, a High Honours Bachelor of Arts Degree in 1967 and afterwards upgraded to his Masters of Arts Degree on Stephen Crane's imagery and symbolism in 1968.
+First attending secondary schooling at the University of Saskatchewan, Cooley obtained with added Distinction his Bachelor of Education Degree in 1966, a High Honours Bachelor of Arts Degree in 1967 and afterwards upgraded to his Masters of Arts Degree on Stephen Crane's imagery and symbolism in 1968.

-Dennis later moved to New York state to attend the University of Rochester.
-It was there that Dennis prepared the research for his doctorate on the San Francisco-born American poet, Robert Duncan.
+Cooley later moved to New York state to attend the University of Rochester.
+It was there that Cooley prepared the research for his doctorate on the San Francisco-born American poet, Robert Duncan.
 He received the Ph.
 D in 1971.

 Career

-From 1972 to 1973, Dennis was employed within the Blakeney Government in Saskatchewan as an executive assistant.

-Apart from this, most of Dennis's working life has been teaching English.
+From 1972 to 1973, Cooley was employed within the Blakeney Government in Saskatchewan as an executive assistant.
+Apart from this, most of Cooley's working life has been teaching English.